cyberark/cyberark-conjur-cli/docs/Setting_3rd_party_cert_environment.md

 received from Conjur.

 1) Create your own folder to store the CA and open a terminal
-2) Create a rootCA encryption key: `openssl genrsa -des3 -out CA-NAME.key 2048`
+2) Create a root CA encryption key: `openssl genrsa -des3 -out CA-NAME.key 2048`
-3) Create a rootCA cert:  `openssl req -x509 -new -nodes -key CA-NAME.key -sha256 -days 1825 -out CA-NAME.pem`
+3) Create a root CA cert:  `openssl req -x509 -new -nodes -key CA-NAME.key -sha256 -days 1825 -out CA-NAME.pem`
     * Note you will be prompted to provide information about the CA. These values do not effect the integrity of the certificate